 There could not have been a worse time for Medicare than the end of the Baby Boom.

 Today in a nation of 317 million, 4.1 million babies are being born each year for a birth rate of 13.0 per 1,000.
 40.7% of those births are to unmarried mothers so that it will be a long time, if ever, before they pay back into the system, and most will never put back in as much as they are taking out.

-It seems to me the math is not terribly hard.
 According to people who measure these things, the United States generates $50,000 of income per person.
-If we stopped all the nonsense with the tax code and had all earnings of all types per year on W2’s, the sum of those divided by the population is roughly $50K per year.
+That’s the sum of all income divided by the population.
 That ties out to GDP close enough for economics.
 Experience says the American economy can tolerate about 25% of tax at the federal level before bad things start happening.
 That’s $3.7 Trillion in spending that the tax base can support.
 Once you exceed that you have to borrow and that creates trouble in future years.